xiurongy3506/github-tutorial/README.md

 5. At this point, you realized that you did not mean to push it and you want to undo your push.
 Use the following to undo a push.
 6. First use `git log` to view the history of your commits.
 7. Copy the SHA of the commit you want to delete (something like _b2322f7df4ada74a0681beb121e6b933fe6b021_)
 8. Then `git revert [SHA]`
+_git revert: undoes a commited snapshop_

 9. Once you git revert, a page will pop up
-10. Then press control X to exit and press Y to save
+10. Then press control X to exit.